 Encourages civil campaigning

 Campaigns in elections using ranked-choice voting have a stark difference from typical "most votes wins" elections — playing for second place is a viable strategy.
 This reduces the incentive to go "scorched earth" on an opponent.
-Elections in Maine and New York City have already been shown to be more positive and civil once they shifted to ranked-choice voting.
-Just check out this collaborative campaign ad to see for yourself).
+Elections in Maine and New York City have already been shown to be more positive and civil once they shifted to ranked-choice voting (check out this collaborative campaign ad to see for yourself).
 Mary Peltola's winning campaign in Alaska's 2022 Congressional Special Election focused on local issues and positivity while her opponents continued bashing her and each other.

 Reduces wasted votes

 Voters no longer have to play pundit when voting — gaming out who is the most electable and then strategically voting for that candidate.
 Instead, voters rank their most preferred candidate without fear of wasting their vote.
 If their most preferred candidate isn't viable, that candidate is eliminated and the votes move to their second-ranked choices.
 There's no penalty for voting for whom you believe in even if that candidate is not the most likely to win.

 In elections that have runoff requirements, ranked-choice voting allows a winner to be found in a single trip to the polls for voters.
 In fact, another name for ranked-choice voting is "instant runoff."
 This saves money for the jurisdiction, reduces hassle for busy voters, and removes the distortions caused by the differing electorates between the general election and the (typically lower turnout) runoff.

 - It's too complicated